UEFA Euro 1996 qualifying play-off: Background

 The UEFA Euro 1996 qualifying group stage consisted of eight groups with five or six countries in each group.
-Each group winner would qualify for Euro 1996, and the eight group runners-up would be compared in a separate table.
-The top six countries would automatically qualify for Euro 1996, while the bottom two countries would face each other in a one-off match playoff to determine the sixteenth and last team that would participate in the next summer's European Championship.
+Each group winner qualified directly for Euro 1996 in England, and the eight group runners-up were compared in a separate table.
+The top six countries qualify automatically for Euro 1996 while the bottom two countries would face each other in a one-off match playoff to determine the sixteenth and last team that would participate in the next summer's European Championship.

 Netherlands (Group 5)

-After the 1994 FIFA World Cup the Netherlands started he qualifying campaign for Euro 1996 under coach Dick Advocaat.
+After the 1994 FIFA World Cup the Netherlands started the qualifying campaign for Euro 1996 under coach Dick Advocaat.
 In December, Advocaat moved to PSV Eindhoven, where he succeeded Kees Rijvers as head coach.
 In January 1995 48-year-old Guus Hiddink took charge of the national team.
 Under the new coach, the Netherlands finished second in Group 5, 1 point behind the Czech Republic, and tied at 20 points with Norway.
 The Netherlands had the better head-to-head against Norway, thus putting the Dutch in second place.

 Republic of Ireland (Group 6)

 The Republic of Ireland had a strong start to their group, when they won their opening three games, including a 4–0 win against Northern Ireland.
 The Republic's next game was also against Northern Ireland, although the result was a 1–1 draw.
-From that point onwards the Republic stuttered badly as injuries struck down key players such as Roy Keane, Andy Townsend, John Sheridan and Steve Staunton.
+From that point onwards the Republic stuttered badly as injuries struck down key players such as Roy Keane, Andy Townsend, John Sheridan, and Steve Staunton.
 After beating the highly fancied Portugal, the Irish then endured an embarrassing 0–0 draw to Liechtenstein (this was Liechtenstein's only point in their ten matches), before losing twice to Austria, on both occasions by three goals to one.
-Although they defeated Latvia, Ireland needed to beat Portugal in Lisbon to qualify outright, but lost 3–0.
+Although they defeated Latvia, Ireland needed to beat Portugal in Lisbon to qualify outright but lost 3–0.
 The Republic of Ireland therefore finished second in Group 6, 6 points behind Portugal, and tied at 17 points with Northern Ireland.
 The Republic of Ireland had the better head-to-head against Northern Ireland, thus putting the Republic of Ireland in second place.

 Ranking of second-placed teams

 The runners-up of each of the eight groups were placed in a table to decide which seven of them would qualify.
-The best six runners-up would qualify automatically, while the two worst would play-off on a neutral ground to determine the final qualifier.
-To determine the two worst runners-up, a comparison was made between all of them.
-Only matches played against teams that finished first, third and fourth were regarded.
+The best six runners-up qualified directly, while the two worst competed in a play-off on a neutral ground to determine the final qualifier.
+As one group had five teams and the others had six, results against fifth and sixth-placed teams were not factored in.
 The Netherlands finished seventh in the table, while the Republic of Ireland finished eighth and last, therefore qualifying both countries to the play-off.